amaan-igs/codejumpstart/README.md

 # CodeJumpstart

-**Fuel your projects, one scaffold at a time.**
+**Fuel your projects, one setup at a time.**

-CodeJumpstart is a VS Code extension that helps developers quickly scaffold projects in multiple languages and frameworks.
+CodeJumpstart is a VS Code extension that helps developers quickly initialize projects in multiple languages and frameworks.
 Whether you're starting a new Node.js, Python, or HTML/CSS project, CodeJumpstart sets up everything you need in seconds.

 ## Features
 - Supports multiple languages and frameworks (Node.js, Python, React, etc.).